mlundine/Image_Correction_App/README.md

 **How-To-Use Continued**

-In the folder C:\Image_Correction_App, there is an executable called "UnderwaterImageApp.exe".
+Download the exe at [https://github.com/mlundine/Image_Correction_App/releases](https://github.com/mlundine/Image_Correction_App/releases)

+Place this exe, UnderwaterImageApp.exe, in the Image_Correction_App folder.

 Double click it to run the GUI.

 This will bring up the GUI.